-Digital America is currently featuring Joe Reisel’s It looks like Mars, as part of the Crooked Data: (Mis)information in Contemporary Art exhibition at the University of Richmond Museums.
+Digital America is currently featuring Joe Reisel’s It looks like Mars, as part of the Crooked Data: (Mis)information in Contemporary Art [site no longer live] exhibition at the University of Richmond Museums.
 You can view this piece here.

 DigA: Your body was scanned at the Imaging Research Center (IRC) at UMBC in Baltimore, MD.
 How did you learn about the capabilities of this center and its equipment?
 How does one prepare to be 3D scanned?